-NOTAS - 6 can send and receive MIDI NRPN messages to allow external recording and control of patch settings - see 17.11.
+NOTAS - 6 can send and receive MIDI NRPN messages to allow full resolution external recording and control of patch settings - see 17.13.
+A less comprehensive but often more convenient and easy alternative is to use MIDI CCs - see section 17.4.